Manuscript Guide to Journal Publication

 |Survey paper||A paper summarizing, from a unique perspective, various literature on fields related to the Association for Natural Language Processing.
 Or, a paper based on such research that provides future prospects.|

 Until now, screening of submitted papers emphasized academic value above all else.
 However, if the research community is to fulfill its social responsibility, efforts and ingenuity in non-academic social practices is often necessary, and promotion of such activities is a must for academia development.
-Therefore, the definition of “paper” has been revised as above in order to clarify that social value, as well as academic value, will be considered in future screening of submitted papers.
+Therefore, the definition of “paper” has been revised as above in order to clarify that social value and value of creating language resources, as well as academic value, will be considered in future evaluation of submitted papers.
 We eagerly await to see increased diversity in the papers submitted.

 An Interactive Machine Translation System

 Key Words: machine translation, interactive system, human interface